Hey, I’m Carli Lloyd

 Why I woke up early in the morning to get a workout in before the ‘normal’ day started.

-Why I lived, breathed, and did everything around soccer and always tried to achieve more.
+Why I lived, breathed, and dedicated my life around soccer and always wanted to continue to achieve more.

 All of this made me into who I am both on and off the field.

 Ultimately, it hasn’t been an easy road by any means.
-But, without the continuous support of my family, closest friends and the ones who have been there for me since the beginning, I wouldn’t have been able to go on, do all that I’ve done, and grow.
+But, without the continuous support of my family, closest friends and the ones who have genuinely been there for throughout the years, I wouldn’t have been able to go on, do all that I’ve done, and grow.

 I am thankful to have them in my life.